CommunityToolkit/WindowsCommunityToolkit/readme.md

 ## Contributing
 Do you want to contribute?
 Here are our [contribution guidelines](https://github.com/Microsoft/UWPCommunityToolkit/blob/master/contributing.md).

+Note: Visual Studio 2017 15.6, or higher, is required to open and build this solution.

 ## Principles
  - Principle #1: The toolkit will be kept simple.